|1/18th Infantry Battalion at Battle of Loc Ninh 1967

 With this defining character trait in mind, we can now return to my story and understand why Joe did what he did, as events unfolded among the rubber trees on that day so long ago.
 As the point men of A company moved through the rubber trees they would have been visible targets for enemy machine gunners out to at least three or even four hundred meters but if they had stopped moving and lay flat in the grassy weeds between the rows of rubber trees, they would have become very difficult targets to zero in on.
 Since only four Americans were killed in the entire battle, that is a very good indication that the enemy machine gunners got itchy trigger fingers and started shooting hundreds of meters too soon.
 More than likely the point men were wounded but not killed in the initial burst of gun fire from an enemy R.D.P. light machine gun.
 This would have caused everyone standing to hit the dirt, making it much harder for the enemy to pick out targets at this distance, since those targets had now disappeared under a cover of weeds.
 From Joe’s standpoint, his combat experience would have kicked in when the first shots were fired and he saw his point men go down.
 He would have known immediately that three things needed to happen very quickly before the blind, but withering enemy machine gun fire produced more causalities.
 First, green soldiers, who had their noses buried in the dirt, needed to be instructed in no uncertain terms to start returning fire in the direction of incoming enemy tracer rounds, so a firing line needed to be established.
 Secondly, the wounded needed attention.
 Thirdly, the extra belts of M-60 machine gun ammo which almost every soldier carried needed to be gotten into the hands of the platoon machine gunners before they ran out of ammo.

 Joe had two good battle tested Buck Sergeants to assist him in carrying out these tasks by the name of Kenneth Hanson and Michael Kenter.
 Kenneth Hanson had been in-country since December 24, 1966 and Michael Kenter had been in-country since January 5, 1967, which was considered to be a life time on the front lines of Vietnam and for many it was.
 Both had probably earned their C.I.B. in the same baptism of fire, charging the same bunker complex, where I received my C.I.B., while under the command of L.T.C.
 Denton, a survivor of Korea's Pork Chop Hill.
 Both, like me, were twenty year old draftees, who had started out their in-country combat experiences as 19 year old privates, but that is where the similarity ends.
 Only the cream of the crop of draftees went from private to Sergeant in less than a year.
 Although these two men were my close contemporaries, we were not in the same league.
 I was a private when I started my tour of duty in Vietnam and a private when I left the country a year later.
-I was certainly not considered by the U.S. Army to be the cream of the crop, nor had I, since the halfway point of my tour, considered anything, but bare bones connections with all leadership (except the “Ole Man”) as anything but a fast track to getting myself and my buddies killed.
-They were the guards and I was the inmate.
+I was certainly not considered by the U.S. Army to be the cream of the crop, nor had I, since the halfway point of my tour, considered anything, but bare bones connections with all leadership (except the “Ole Man”) as anything but a fast track to getting a person killed.
+The way I now looked at the situation which I was in was totally self centered.
+Everyone who wore Sargent strips were the prison guards and I was just an inmate.
 One does not get promoted anywhere in life with this kind of attitude.

 As the men inside the N.D.P. perimeter, listened intently now to the enormous volume of small arms fire, they could not guess with any certainty the unfolding sequence of events.
 However, from reading the battle report and Pat McLaughlin’s description of that area and also drawing from my own combat experiences, I can come up with a very likely scenario.
 What I am dead sure of is that Joe Amos, as platoon sergeant, could have laid low and directed his squad leaders and team leaders to carry out his biding.
 However, the Joe Amos I have just described was never, in a hundred years, going to do that.
 That fathering spirit of a man was not going to put the lives of those grunt-sons, who, to him, looked like so many others he had trained, ahead of his own safety.
 In his mind, it would have been just like sending his own son into mortal danger to save himself.
 So Joe kept moving among his platoon members to organize them into a firing line to place suppressing fire on the enemy position.
 He ran from man to man, as machine gun rounds popped past his head.
 He started shaping up a good firing line, but men were hit and needed to be evacuated.
 Now, he directed others to help the wounded move toward the rear, while he continued to direct fire.
 The M-60 machine gunners in the platoon were pouring very effective suppressing fire on the enemy in the ditches, but one or more of them now began screaming for more ammo.
 Each man carried an extra 100 round belt or two of machine gun ammo, but it had to be collected and distributed.
 Whoever carried out this task would have created an excellent target for enemy gunners and that man was Joe.
 As Joe moved from soldier to soldier, collecting machine gun ammo, more than likely, Joe’s buck sergeants were following his initiatives, which exposed all three men to certain death.